Center-Sensitive Kernel Optimization for Efficient On-Device Incremental Learning: Abstract

 \section{Abstract}

-To facilitate the evolution of edge intelligence in ever-changing environments, we study on-device incremental learning constrained in limited computation resource in this paper.
-Current on-device training methods just focus on efficient training without considering the catastrophic forgetting, preventing the model getting stronger when continually exploring the world.
-To solve this problem, a direct solution is to involve the existing incremental learning mechanisms into the on-device training framework.
-Unfortunately, such a manner cannot work well as those mechanisms usually introduce large additional computational cost to the network optimization process, which would inevitably exceed the memory capacity of the edge devices.
-To address this issue, this paper makes an early effort to propose a simple but effective edge-friendly incremental learning framework.
-Based on an empirical study on the knowledge intensity of the kernel elements of the neural network, we find that the center kernel is the key for maximizing the knowledge intensity for learning new data, while freezing the other kernel elements would get a good balance on the model's capacity for overcoming catastrophic forgetting.
-Upon this finding, we further design a center-sensitive kernel optimization framework to largely alleviate the cost of the gradient computation and back-propagation.
-Besides, a dynamic channel element selection strategy is also proposed to facilitate a sparse orthogonal gradient projection for further reducing the optimization complexity, upon the knowledge explored from the new task data.
-Extensive experiments validate our method is efficient and effective, $e.g.$, our method achieves average accuracy boost of 38.08\% with even less memory and approximate computation compared to existing on-device training methods, indicating its significant potential for on-device incremental learning.
+To facilitate the evolution of edge intelligence in ever-changing environments, this paper investigates low-cost incremental learning designed for devices with limited computational and memory resources.
+Existing low-cost training methods just focus on efficient training without considering the catastrophic forgetting, preventing the model from getting stronger when continually exploring the world.
+To address this challenge, we propose a simple yet effective low-cost incremental learning framework.
+Through an empirical analysis of the knowledge intensity of neural network kernel elements, we find the center kernel is critical for maximizing the knowledge intensity for learning new data, while freezing the other kernel elements would get a good balance between learning capacity and resource overhead.
+Building on this insight, we design a center-sensitive kernel optimization framework to significantly reduce the cost of gradient computation and back-propagation.
+Besides, a dynamic channel element selection strategy is introduced to facilitate a sparse orthogonal gradient projection, further reducing the optimization complexity by the knowledge explored from the new task data.
+Extensive experiments demonstrate the efficiency and effectiveness of our proposed method.
+Notably, our method achieves performance comparable to state-of-the-art incremental learning methods while requiring only $25\%$ of the computational cost and $8\%$ of the memory usage, highlighting its significant potential for incremental learning on resource-constrained devices.